 Jacob's Trouble Is Gog And Magog

-And no, Jacob's Trouble is NOT the Great Tribulation, as the many like to claim.
+And no, Jacob's Trouble is NOT the Great Tribulation, as many like to claim.
 Jacob's Trouble is the coming of Gog and Magog, along with Ezekiel's Fire.
 THAT is Jacob's Trouble.
 I explained all that in my book, When Gog Comes.
+And, we will see that this is about the Return of Jacob to God, in verse nine.

 8 And it shall come to pass in all the land,”